amielchristian/commerce/README.md

 - allow user to add and remove listings from watchlist | done!
 - allow user to create and close listings | done!
 - bidding should automatically add the listing to the watchlist | done!
-- prevent users from seeing closed listings (unless they listed it or they won) | done!
+- prevent users from seeing closed listings both in main page and wishlist (unless they listed it or they won) | done!
 - prevent users from bidding on their own listings
+- indicate if the current user won an auction | done!
 - add category view